 How much does it cost to remortgage?

-Your current lender may charge an exit fee if you switch before the end of a deal, but there is usually nothing to pay if you have come to the end of a fixed rate.
+Your current lender may charge an exit fee and/or early repayment costs if you switch before the end of a deal, but there is usually nothing to pay if you have come to the end of a fixed-term mortgage deal.
 If you use a mortgage adviser to arrange your deal, there may also be broker fees.
-We explain fees in more details in our article “How much are the fees when buying a house“.
+We explain fees in more detail in our article “How much are the fees when buying a house“.

 Things to consider when deciding to remortgage?